 Your friends may notice you cringing.
 If it were your CEO up there, before your friends even notice it, you'd be heading to the office or ducking out to make or receive a phone call about what you just heard.
 It's part of the job.

-Jeffrey Morosoff, director of Hofstra University’s graduate program in PR, and an assistant professor of PR and media studies, believes, as many PR pros do, that media training is critical for CEOs and other executives, particularly in today's unforgiving digital environment.
+Jeffrey Morosoff, director of Hofstra University’s graduate program in PR, and an assistant professor of PR and media studies, believes, as many PR pros do, that media training is critical, particularly in today's unforgiving digital environment.

 Another regrettable moment, Morosoff notes, belongs to Lululemon founder Chip Wilson.
 Responding to customers’ complaints of “pilling” fabric, Wilson told a journalist, “Frankly some women’s bodies just actually don’t work for [wearing Lululemon pants]...it’s really about the rubbing through the thighs, how much pressure is there over a period of time, how much they use it.”

 Morosoff writes, “Sometimes it’s far better to keep a CEO away from the spotlight and find a more appropriate spokesperson.”
 On the other hand, “Often the public demands to hear from the person in charge.
 The buck-stops-here sentiment seems to force the CEO to be the public face of the company and the crisis.”
 For that reason and others, it is “essential for companies to provide intensive media training for their leadership,” he concludes.

 “Most of us don’t have the ability to be warm, smart and concise every single time we speak, especially when talking to members of the media," Morosoff writes.
 "Staying on message, polishing content and being prepared are essential in such situations, and while some might view training for media appearances as disingenuous and calculated, it’s not an option in today’s environment.”

 Below are six tips Morosoff offers CEOs, other executives and spokespeople who face the media for their living.